 Guide tip repair kits are found in most tackle supply stores and online.
 The process for repair is simple and straight forward.
 Most repair kits come with several different tip sizes and the glue needed to attach it.
 Keep a kit and a lighter (used for heating the glue) in your tackle box so that a broken tip doesn’t keep you from fishing for long.

 Fuji makes one of the best rod tip repair kits that uses quality guides and durable glue.
 It has saved me from more than one ruined fishing trip.
-Check out the repair kit at Amazon.

 Missing or ruined line guide